Hydrogen (H2) & Natural gas fuel mixture

 Hydrogen is a clean fuel used most frequently in transportation and power generation applications.
 Hydrogen is typically produced at relatively low pressures and must be compressed prior to transport.
 Reciprocating compressors are the most commonly used compressors for applications that require very high compression ratios.

 Cooper has been providing compressors for hydrogen compression and storage for decades.
-Many Superior and Cooper Bessemer hydrogen compressors are installed around the world, in countries like Iraq, Russia, Costa Rica and USA.
+Many Superior and Cooper Bessemer hydrogen compressors are installed around the world, in countries like Iraq, Costa Rica and USA.

 Hydrogen trim is available for every Superior compressor model including CFA, RAM, CFR, CFH, MH, WH and WG.
 The trim Includes a Type 3 distance piece, oil slinger, 17-4PH SS piston rod with tungsten carbide coating in the packing travel area, valves with sour gas trim, purged-type packing and cylinder testing with helium.